ionymikler/marine_robots_project/README.md

 ```bash
 docker compose up
 ```
+you should now have a running container with the name 'final_project_dev_1'

 3. open a new terminal and connect to the 'dev' container
 ```bash
 docker exec -it final_project_dev_1 bash